SysWhiteDev/VMwareCarAnalysis/readme.md

 ⭐ Star us on GitHub — it motivates us a lot!

 This project aims to make EV charging more fun and engaging for the end users.
-To accomplish this we make use of computer vision to analyze photos uploaded by the charging station, enabling personalized recommendations and ease of use for users while their car is charging.
+To accomplish this we make use of computer vision to analyze photos uploaded by the charging station, enabling personalized recommendations and reducing friction for the users while their car is charging.
 <br>

 <img src="https://www.vdr.one/wp-content/uploads/2015/10/vmware-banner.png">